Skip to main content

 note

 You cannot undo this action or recover the cleared findings.
-To see results, rescan your project.
+To see results, you must rescan your project.

 In the SCAN OVERVIEW view, select Clear findings vscode-clear-findings-icon.png.